sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 To solve a CSP, we need to define a state space and the notion of a solution.
 Each state in a CSP is defined by an assignment of values to some or all of the variables.

+- Visualize a CSP as a constraint graph, as shown in Figure 6.1(b).

+### Types of Contraints
+- unary constraint
+- binary constraint
+- global constraint: Alldiff
+These constraints can be represented in a constraint hypergraph, such as the one shown in Figure 6.2(b).
+A hypergraph consists of ordinary nodes (the circles in the figure) and hypernodes (the squares), which represent n-ary constraints.

+### 6.2.1 Node consistency
+A single variable is node-consistent if all the values in the variable’s domain satisfy the variable’s unary constraints.

+### 6.2.2 Arc consistency
+A variable in a CSP is arc-consistent if every value in its domain satisfies the variable’s binary constraints.
+A network is arc-consistent if every variable is arc consistent with every other variable.
+For example, consider the constraint Y = X^2 where the domain of both X and Y is the set of digits.
+We can write this constraint explicitly as
+(X, Y ), {(0, 0), (1, 1), (2, 4), (3, 9))}.

+Assume a CSP with n variables, each with domain size at most d, and with c binary constraints (arcs).
+Each arc (Xk,Xi) can be inserted in the queue only d times because Xi has at most d values to delete.
+Checking consistency of an arc can be done in O(d^2) time, so we get O(cd^3) total worst-case time.

+### 6.2.3 Path consistency
+Path consistency tightens the binary constraints by using implicit constraints that are inferred by looking at triples of variables.

+A two-variable set {Xi,Xj} is path-consistent with respect to a third variable Xm if, for every assignment {Xi = a,Xj = b} consistent with the constraints on {Xi,Xj}, there is an assignment to Xm that satisfies the constraints on {Xi,Xm} and {Xm,Xj}.
+This is called path consistency because one can think of it as looking at a path from Xi to Xj with Xm in the middle.

+### 6.2.4 K-consistency
+A CSP is k-consistent if, for any set of k − 1 variables and for any consistent assignment to those variables, a consistent value can always be assigned to any kth variable

+1-consistency says that, given the empty set, we can make any set of one variable consistent: this is what we called node consistency.
+2-consistency is the same as arc consistency.
+For binary constraint networks, 3-consistency is the same as path consistency.

+## backtracking search
+The term backtracking search  is used for a depth-first search that chooses values for  one variable at a time and backtracks when a variable has no legal values left to assign.

+It repeatedly chooses an unassigned variable, and then tries all values in the domain of that variable in turn, trying to find a solution.
+If an inconsistency is detected, then BACKTRACK returns failure, causing the previous call to try another value.

+### Which variable should be assigned next (SELECT-UNASSIGNED-VARIABLE), and in what order should its values be tried (ORDER-DOMAIN-VALUES)?

+### 6.3.1 Variable and value ordering
+- minimum remaining-values (MRV) heuristic.
+  - It also has been called the “most constrained variable” or "fail-first" heuristic, the latter because it picks a variable that is most likely to cause a failure soon, thereby pruning the search tree.
+  - The MRV heuristic doesn’t help at all in choosing the first region to color in Australia, because initially every region has three legal colors.
+In this case, the degree heuristic comes in handy.
+It attempts to reduce the branching factor on future choices by selecting the variable that is involved in the largest number of constraints on other unassigned variables.